MultiSafepay/docs/content/payments/methods/wallet/applepay/activation.md

     - /payments/methods/wallet/applepay/activation/
 ---

-If you already have credit cards enabled as a payment method in your MultiSafepay account, to activate Apple Pay email the Integration Team at <integration@multisafepay.com>

-If you **don't** already have credit cards enabled, follow these steps:

-**Step 1:** Enable credit card payment methods in your MultiSafepay account.
+To use Apple Pay, you must also have credit card payments activated in your MultiSafepay account.
+If not already activated, email an application to your account manager at <sales@multisafepay.com>

+In the email, provide your expected:

+- Average, minimum, and maximum credit card transaction amounts
+- Annual turnover in credit card transactions

+Once approved, to activate credit card payments and Apple Pay in your MultiSafepay account, follow these steps:

 1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com/).
 2. Go to **Settings** > **Payment methods**.
-3. Under **Standard payment methods**, select the **Maestro**, **Mastercard**, **Visa**, and **Apple Pay** checkboxes.
+3. Under **Additional payment methods**, select the checkboxes for **Apple Pay** and the credit cards you want to offer.
 4. Click **Save changes**.

-**Step 2:** Email your application to enable credit cards **and** Apple Pay as payment methods to your account manager at <sales@multisafepay.com>

-**Step 3:** Provide the following information:

-- Maximum, average, and minimum transaction amount
-- Annual turnover in credit cards transactions

-Once approved by the Risk Team, we activate Visa, Mastercard, Maestro and Apple Pay in your MultiSafepay account.

-**Step 4:** Activate Apple Pay in your [backend](/getting-started/glossary/#backend) to finalize the connection.